dqve/day/forme/README.md

 # day

-Portfolio website using skell by @ajlkn
+Portfolio website using skel and Html5up by @ajlkn